Best AI Testing Tools Compared: Katalon, Testim, Applitools & 7 More (2026)

 Sauce Labs - cloud testing platform with AI-powered insights

 Sauce Labs is a comprehensive cloud testing platform offering cross-browser, mobile, and visual testing with AI-powered insights.
-Its Sauce AI Agents automate test generation, debugging, and maintenance.
+In July 2026 it relaunched around AURA, and the platform is now positioned primarily as an AI code verification layer rather than as test infrastructure.

 Key AI Features